AugustDG/Unity-Utilities/README.md

 - `Destroy` &rarr; More elegant way of writing _Destroy(gameObject)_.
 - `DestroyImmediate` &rarr; More elegant way of writing _DestroyImmediate(gameObject)_.

+### Miscelleanous

+- `Flip` &rarr; Flips a 2-big float array, so that the values swap indexes.

 ## Changelog

+### v0.1.5

+- Added `ToVector3` to transform a 3-big float array to a _Vector3_.
+- Added `Flip` to flip a 2-big float array, so that the values swap indexes.
+- Added `ToArray` to transform a _Vector3_ or _Vector2_ to a 3-big or 2-big float array, respectively.
+- Some refactoring!

 ### v0.1.4